Netcracker/KubeMarine/documentation/Troubleshooting.md

   - worker
 ```

-Example of specifying multiple `master` and `worker` roles for single node:
+An example of specifying multiple `master` and `worker` roles for a single node is as follows.

 ```yaml
 - address: 10.101.1.1
   internal_address: 192.168.101.1